Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-The (type $A$) Temperley--Lieb algebra $\TL(A)$, invented by H.N.V.
-Temperley and E.H.
-Lieb in 1971 \cite{Temperley.H;Lieb.E:A}, is a finite dimensional associative algebra which first arose in the context of statistical mechanics.
-R. Penrose and L.H.
-Kauffman showed that this algebra can be realized as a certain diagram algebra \cite{Kauffman.L:B, Penrose.R:A}.
-A diagram algebra is an associative algebra with a basis given by certain diagrams, in which the multiplication rule in the algebra is given by applying local combinatorial rules to the diagrams.
+\begin{section}{Introduction} The (type $A$) Temperley--Lieb algebra $\TL(A)$, invented by H.N.V.~Temperley and E.H.~Lieb in 1971~\cite{Temperley.H;Lieb.E:A}, is a finite dimensional associative algebra which first arose in the context of statistical mechanics.
+R.~Penrose and L.H.~Kauffman showed that this algebra can be realized as a diagram algebra~\cite{Kauffman.L:B, Penrose.R:A}, that is, an associative algebra with a basis given by certain diagrams, in which the multiplication rule in the algebra is given by applying local combinatorial rules to the diagrams.

-In 1987, V.F.R.
-Jones showed that the (type $A$) Temperley--Lieb algebra occurs naturally as a quotient of the type $A$ Hecke algebra, $\H(A)$ \cite{Jones.V:B}.
-If $(W,S)$ is Coxeter system of type $\Gamma$, the associated Hecke algebra $\H(\Gamma)$ is an algebra with a basis given by $\{T_w: w \in W\}$ and relations that deform the relations of $W$ by a parameter $q$.
-The realization of the Temperley--Lieb algebra as a Hecke algebra quotient was generalized by J.J.
-Graham in \cite{Graham.J:A} to the case of an arbitrary Coxeter system, which we denote by $\TL(\Gamma)$.
-In Section \ref{subsec:TL-algebras}, we define $\TL(\Gamma)$ in terms of generators and relations and describe a special basis, called the ``monomial basis," which is indexed by the fully commutative elements (defined in Section \ref{subsec:FC}) of the underlying Coxeter group.
+In 1987, V.F.R.~Jones showed that $\TL(A)$ occurs naturally as a quotient of the type $A$ Hecke algebra~\cite{Jones.V:B}.
+Given a Coxeter group $W$, the associated Hecke algebra has a basis indexed by the elements of $W$ and relations that deform the relations of $W$ by a parameter $q$.
+The realization of the Temperley--Lieb algebra as a Hecke algebra quotient was generalized by J.J.~Graham in~\cite{Graham.J:A} to the case of an arbitrary Coxeter system.
+In Section~\ref{subsec:TL-algebras}, we define the generalized Temperley--Lieb algebra of type $\C_{n}$, denoted $\TL(\C_{n})$, in terms of generators and relations and describe a special basis, called the monomial basis, which is indexed by the fully commutative elements (defined in Section~\ref{subsec:FC}) of the underlying Coxeter group.

 The goal of this paper is to introduce a diagrammatic representation of the Temperley--Lieb algebra (in the sense of Graham) of type $\C$.
 The motivation behind this is that a realization of $\TL(\C_n)$ can be of great value when it comes to understanding the otherwise purely abstract algebraic structure of the algebra.
+Moreover, studying these generalized Temperley--Lieb algebras often provides a gateway to understanding the Kazhdan--Lusztig theory of the associated Hecke algebra.
+Loosely speaking, the generalized Temperley--Lieb algebra retains some of the relevant structure of the Hecke algebra, yet is small enough that computation of the leading coefficients of the notoriously difficult to compute Kazhdan--Lusztig polynomials is often much simpler.